Central Rabbinical Congress: Rabbinical services

-Controversies
+Positions

 In 1986, the CRC publicized the following declaration:

 It is our duty to denounce those who invoke the name of the Almighty in vain.
 It is our holy obligation and our moral responsibility to call on them: Stop using these falsehoods and heresies to justify yourselves and your misdeeds.
 The Jewish faith, as transmitted by the Almighty to our forefathers, has not and will never countenance the Zionist and nationalistic doctrines of the state of Israel.
 These false doctrines are compounded of atheism and anti-religious Zionism, ideologies alien to Judaism.
 Let them not be misrepresented to the world as Jewish.